Iba Airfield

 Iba Airfield is a former United States Army Air Forces airfield on Luzon in the Philippines.
-It was overrun by the Imperial Japanese Army during the Battle of the Philippines (1942).
+It was overrun by the Imperial Japanese Army during the Battle of the Philippines (1942), it was struck in an air raid at same time as the attack on Clark Field on 8 December 1941.

 History

 The airfield was a former training camp for the Philippine Constabulary on the western coast of Luzon in Zambales province.
-In the summer of 1941 it was placed in use by the Americans as a gunnery training field for pursuit (fighter) units.
+In the summer of 1941, it was placed in use by the Americans as a gunnery training field for pursuit (fighter) units.
 The Far East Air Force sent the 3d Pursuit Squadron, 24th Pursuit Group to Iba for aerial gunnery training in its new P-40E Warhawks in mid-October, where it was when war broke out on 8 December 1941.
 In addition to the pursuit planes, the first operational SCR-270 mobile early-warning radar was deployed to the airfield at the same time.
 Iba was a grass field with few support facilities.